Daegu: Joseon

 Daegu served as an important transportation center during the Joseon dynasty, being located in the middle of the Great Yeongnam Road which ran between Seoul and Busan, at the junction of this arterial road and the roads to Gyeongju and Jinju.

 In 1601, Daegu became the administrative capital of the Gyeongsang Province, which is currently Daegu, Busan, Ulsan, North Gyeongsang Province, and South Gyeongsang Province.
 At about that time, the city began to grow into a major city.
 The status continued for nearly 300 years, and the city has been transformed as the capital of Gyeongsangbuk-do since Gyeongsang-do was divided into two provinces, Gyeongsangbuk-do (northern Gyeongsang-province) and Gyeongsangnam-do (southern one) in 1896.

 Daegu's first regular markets were established during the late Joseon period.
 The most famous of these is the Yangnyeongsi herbal medicine market.
 This became a center of herbal trade in Joseon, and even attracted buyers from neighboring countries.
 Traders from Japan, who were not permitted to leave the Nakdong River valley, hired messengers to visit the market on their behalf.
 Seomun Market, which stood at the city's west gate at that time, was one of the top-three markets in the Joseon period.

 Korean Empire and colonial rule

 Japanese imperialism forcibly opened up Korea's markets beginning in the late 19th century.
-In 1895, Daegu became the site of one of the country's first modern post offices, as a part of the 'Gab-o' reforms introduced in the aftermath of the First Sino-Japanese war.
+In 1895, Daegu became the site of one of the country's first modern post offices as a part of the Kabo reforms introduced in the aftermath of the First Sino-Japanese war.

 Beginning in the late 1890s, increasing numbers of foreign merchants and workers started to visit Daegu, which emerged as a modern transportation center of the newly constructed Gyeongbu Line main railroad connecting Seoul and Busan.

 In 1905, the old fortress wall was destroyed.
 As a tribute to the wall, streets that now run where the wall once stood have been named Bukseongno, Namseongno, Dongseongno and Seoseongno, which translates as "north fortress street", "south fortress street", "east fortress street" and "west fortress street" respectively.